-When you save the configuration, the Object ID (OID) of the service principal is listed as the Principal ID as shown below:
+When you save the configuration, the Object ID (OID) of the service principal is listed as the Principal ID as shown in the following image:

 The service principal has the same name as the Stream Analytics job.
 For example, if the name of your job is

 MyASAJob, the name of the service principal is also

 Grant the Stream Analytics job permissions to access Azure Service Bus

 For the Stream Analytics job to access your Service Bus using managed identity, the service principal you created must have special permissions to your Azure Service Bus resource.
 In this step, you can assign a role to your stream analytics job's system-assigned managed identity.
 Azure provides the below Azure built-in roles for authorizing access to a Service Bus namespace.
 For Azure Stream Analytics you would need this role: